Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 teaching: 30
 exercises: 40
 questions:
-- "Why would we QC an assembly?"
+- "Why would we quality control (QC) an assembly?"
 - "How can we perform QC on an assembly?"
 - "What metrics can we compare between assemblies to understand the quality of an assembly?"
 objectives: